sueszli/mailservice/README.md

-# MailService: a simplified mailing system
+# mailservice: a simplified mailing system

 > [!TIP]
 > This project doesn't have a graphical user interface.
 Log into your mailbox through TCP tools like Netcat or PuTTY.